Rufski/Rufski.github.io/_projects/S2DS_project.md

   <div>As part of the <a href="http://www.s2ds.org/">S2DS</a> bootcamp/hackaton, in partnership with the <a href="https://www.epri.com/">Electric Power Research Institute</a> (EPRI), I worked within a team of 5 to quantify the decrease over time of the capacity of a solar farm to produce electricity.
 This post presents the problem statement and my own contributions to this team project, mainly:</div>
 <ul>
     <li>Perform a thorough analysis of the data provided by EPRI, and detect anomalies that allowed EPRI to revise their solar farm simulations (from which the data was produced);</li>
-    <li>Develop a neural network that quantifies the deterioration of electricity production due to material ageing with an accuracy 5 times greater than the industry's current tools;</li>
+    <li>Develop a neural network (NN) that quantifies the deterioration of electricity production due to material ageing with an accuracy 5 times greater than the industry's current tools;</li>
     <li>Present a layman-accessible introduction to the business and technical case of the project to other businesses partnering with the S2DS bootcamp.</li>
   </ul>
 </div>